 What is not often recognized is that this six-order-of-magnitude increase is not observed.
-We have discussed this in detail in a previous Internet Case Study, entitled Contribution of Bacteria to Sulphide-Mineral Reaction Rates in Natural Environments.
+We have discussed this in detail in other MDAG Internet Case Studies.
 Can the Gaia Theorem help to explain this?

 In our own work with minesite-drainage chemistry, we see repeating patterns over decades of monitoring and in high-frequency monitoring.
-We have described this in a previous Internet Case Study, with an appropriately Gaia-like title of Minesite-Drainage Chemistry is Like Rain.
+We have described this in other MDAG Internet Case Studies, such as 3, 56, 57, and 58, and books.
 Does the Gaia Theorem account for this?

-To read the conclusion, read the free download of our preprint for Securing the Future Conference in Sweden, June 2001.
+To read the conclusion, read the free download of our paper for Securing the Future Conference in Sweden, June 2001.

 Ackerman, J. 2000.
 New Eyes on the Ocean.
 National Geographic, 198, No. 4 (October), p.86-115.